ibm-cloud-docs/secrets-manager/add-secret.md

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg) **> Resource List**.
 2. From the list of services, select your instance of {{site.data.keyword.secrets-manager_short}}.
-3. In the Secrets table, click **Add**.
+3. In the **Secrets** table, click **Add**.
 4. Select the **Other secret type** tile.
-5. In the **Add arbitrary secret** page, give your secret a name and description.
+5. Add a name and description to easily identify your secret.
-6. From the list of [secret groups](#x9968962){:term}, select the group that you want to assign to the secret.
+6. Select the [secret group](#x9968962){:term} that you want to assign to the secret.

     Don't have a secret group yet?
-In the Secret group field, you can click **Create** to provide a name and a description for a new group.
+In the **Secret group** field, you can click **Create** to provide a name and a description for a new group.
 Your secret is added to the new group automatically.
 For more information about secret groups, check out [Organizing your secrets](/docs/secrets-manager?topic=secrets-manager-secret-groups).
 7. Select a file or enter the secret value that you want to associate with the secret.
 8. Optional: Add labels to help you to search for similar secrets in your instance.
 9. Optional: Enable expiration and rotation options to control the lifespan of the secret.